neogeek-deprecated/iknowishouldnt.js/README.md

 #I Know I Shouldn't

 This micro-library _does_ modify the prototype of both String and Array.
-However it does so with non enumerable methods.
+However it does so with non-enumerable methods.

 ##String.prototype.format